ms2sato/lambda-htmltopdf/README.md

 ### Prerequisites

+1. Create new ECR
+2. The first deploy to ECR
+  - add `DOCKER_REPOSITORY` environment variable to `.env`
+  - call `bin/ecr-deploy`
-- Create new lambda function
+3. Create new lambda function for Docker Image in AWS Lambda console
   - Set environment variable `AWS_S3_BUCKET` as bucket name for writing pdf
-- Create new ECR repository
+  - Add Permission for S3 Bucket on Lambda function role

 ### Edit .env